P3DCAT/TTAlphaCombiner/README.md

 * Use the `--early-exit` flag to halt execution of the program if any textures are missing.
 * The `--convert-images` and `--convert-relative` flag requires you to set the phase files location using `--phase-files`.
 Example: `--phase-files C:/Data/Toontown/resources`, `resources` being the folder that stores `phase_3`, `phase_4`, etc.
 * Use the `--convert-relative` flag in order to convert relative file paths such as `../../maps/test_texture.jpg` to `phase_3/maps/test_texture.jpg`.
-* Use the `--convert-pack` flag to convert old JPG content packs to new PNG content packs.
+* Use the `--convert-pack` flag to convert old JPG content packs to new PNG content packs, together with the `--phase-files` flag to find RGB files.
+* Use the `--convert-to-jpg` flag to convert all PNG images in a folder to JPG+RGB combo textures.

 Wildcards can be used to specify the models to rewrite, but are not required.